aspiringLich/isospin/src/data/markdown/isospin.md

 Anyway I did quite enjoy learning how to setup the backend, using a friend's web server [(afire)](https://github.com/Basicprogrammer10/afire).
 It is the only web server library thing I have ever used, but idk seems pretty good.
 Go check it out and ignore the spelling mistakes :sweat_smile:.

 With web development i realise you can just copy and paste some code from the first article you find when you google `Collestt CSS EFFects!!1!one` and slap that on your website to wow people.
-I didn't want to do that so I can maintain a veil of superiority over the strawmen I have constructed and am now laughing at.
+I didn't want to do that.
 So tl;dr: this website is made by me.
 No copy pasting from codepen.
 Just a bit of copy pasting from stack overflow.